oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

         - { entity: Acme\Bundle\AcmeBundle\Entity\AcmeEntity2, field: field1 }
 ```

-To override these rules in the data API, add the following lines to the `Resources/config/oro/api.yml`:
+To override these rules in the API, add the following lines to the `Resources/config/oro/api.yml`:

 ```yaml
 api: